open-edge-insights/eii-core/docker_setup/README.md

             "dockerignore": ".dockerignore.common"

         }
+8. **Enablind Development Mode.**

+   Inorder to enable Development mode, **DEV_MODE** variable in .env need to be changed as mentioned below.
+   1. DEV_MODE=true -  For disabling security & Enabling trigger algo modification dynamically in host machine
+   2. DEV_MODE=false - This mode runs all container in secured Mode.

 ### <u>Build & Installation</u>

 1. Building the iei containers from source

     * Follow below steps to generate certificates, provision and build/start IEI.

+        **NOTE** If Development mode is set true then provisioning steps should be skipped.

         1. Certificates generation: